 As I was washing the dishes a few days ago, I had a lot on my mind.
 I was pondering why people judge others… I try not to do it myself, and sometimes my mind even forgets how harsh people can be.

 In summary, the woman in the video complains about new parents who are asking for specific recipes on specific dates for their meal train.
-She says that people have “Lost their every-lovin’ minds”, and goes on to say that it’s not okay for new parents to ask for this.
+She says that people have “Lost their ever-lovin’ minds”, and goes on to say that it’s not okay for new parents to ask for this.
 She calls them many names and says how she thinks people should do it different.

 I thought the mom in my group who posted this video was asking if other mothers shared the same opinion as the woman in the video, so I shared my opinion.
 But one mother shut down all of our opinions with four words: